minza-42/Yrkeshogskola-urval/README.md

 ### ✨ Final Words

-This was an important milestone in my journey into web development.
+This project became an important milestone in my journey into web development.
+I got accepted into the program — and I’m very excited! 🎉
-I’m proud of the result and excited to continue learning and creating! 🧡
+I’m proud of the result and looking forward to continuing to learn, grow, and create amazing things! 🧡